panchamdesai777/ga-learner-dsmp-repo/Student-Management-System---Basic-Python/README.md

  In this project i have applied the following concepts:

-Mathematical operations
+Mathematical operations,
-List operations
+List operations,
-Dictionary operations
+Dictionary operations,
 String indexing and formatting